Hawaii Convention Center: Design and construction

 Construction of the building cost $200 million.
 The building offers 1100000 sqft of ballroom and exhibition floor space.
 It was completed in 1997 and opened in 1998.
 The Hawaii Convention Center is owned by the Hawaii Tourism Authority and managed by Los Angeles based company AEG Live.

 The Hawaiʻi Convention Center was the largest "design-build" project undertaken by the State of Hawaiʻi.
 The bid process for the design began in 1994 with LMN Architects being chosen to design the building.
 Wimberly Allison Tong & Goo was chosen to design the interior, incorporating historical Hawaiian quilt designs and nature based motifs throughout.

 Events

 Major events that take place at the Hawaii Convention Center include the annual First Hawaiian International Auto Show, the Miss Hawaii competition, the Honolulu Festival, Kawaii Kon and numerous other public and private events.
 On November 12–20, 2011, the Hawaii Convention Center hosted the culminating meetings of APEC United States 2011.
 An estimated 10,000 people arrived in Honolulu for the meetings.

 The National Transportation Safety Board public hearing on the Korean Air Flight 801 crash in Guam was held at the Hawaii Convention Center on March 24–26, 1998, in Ballrooms A, B, and C.

+November 2, 2024 Game Changer Wrestling held a live pay-per-view show at the Convention Center titled HawaiiMania.

 Sporting events

 The convention center offers 28 volleyball and badminton courts, 18 basketball courts and 11 futsal (indoor soccer) courts for sports competitions.

+The 2024 Pokémon World Championships were held at the Convention Center between August 16-18.
+It was the third video game World Championships held in Hawaii after 2010 and 2012 were held in Waikoloa Village, Hawaii.